aalexx-S/LBTAS-2018/README.md

 ### IP2Location Database

-User should place [IP2Location database](https://lite.ip2location.com/) in the project for faster performance.
+User should place [IP2Location database](https://lite.ip2location.com/) in the project.

 All it does is filter the ip that is not in Taiwan.